aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/docsaveoptions/_index.md

 ```

 Gets a value determining how DrawingML effects are rendered.

+ **Remarks:**

 The default value is [DmlEffectsRenderingMode.SIMPLIFIED](../../com.aspose.words/dmleffectsrenderingmode/\#SIMPLIFIED).

 This property is used when the document is exported to fixed page formats.